thisisbalu/exception-decoded/_posts/aws/2024-01-31-aws-rekognition-invalidmanifestexception.md

 ## Introduction

 Are you familiar with the InvalidManifestException in AWS Rekognition?
 If not, don't worry!
 In this article, we'll dive deep into this exception, its causes, and how to handle it effectively.
 So, fasten your seatbelts as we explore the world of InvalidManifestException in AWS Rekognition.

-## Table of Contents

-1. What is the InvalidManifestException?
-2. Causes of InvalidManifestException
-3. How to Handle InvalidManifestException
-4. Code Examples
-   - Example 1: Uploading a Invalid Manifest
-   - Example 2: Handling the Exception
-5. Conclusion
-6. References

 ## What is the InvalidManifestException?